-A faculty member who wishes to teach or develop a course for another University or for any educational or commercial entity must obtain advance permission from the dean of his or her school or college.
+A faculty member who wishes to teach or develop a course for another University or for any educational or commercial entity must obtain advance permission from the dean of the faculty member’s school or college.
 The dean will determine whether the request is consistent with the requirements of this policy with respect to quality, time, and conflict of interest.
 The requirement for pre‐approval does not apply to single guest lectures or seminars or workshops.
 In the event that permission is denied, the faculty member may appeal that decision to the University Provost.

 5) Required Reporting

-Each year every faculty member must submit an External Activity Report to his or her dean in order to report both compensated and non‐compensated external professional activities undertaken in accordance with the policy.
+Each year every faculty member must submit an External Activity Report to the dean of the faculty member’s school or college in order to report both compensated and non–compensated external professional activities undertaken in accordance with the policy.
 After reviewing the report, the dean or dean’s designee will seek to resolve with the faculty member any concerns about the faculty member’s external professional activities or refer the concerns to the appropriate provost if a resolution cannot be achieved.